JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Methods**

 - I used hypothesis testing to find out whether or not there was any correlation between better inspections scores mean better ratings on Yelp.
+I used Z-scores to help identify any outliers and elimnated them before performing 3 different hypothesis tests.

+- I used a number of different machine learning models to attempt to predict the inspection scores:
+   - Linear Regression
+   - Ridge
+   - Gradient Boost
+   - KNN

+- I used a Linear regression and KNN models to attempt predicting the ratings of Brooklyn pizza restaurants.

 # **Inspections EDA**